pftg/rails-vault/README.md

 ## Netlify

-StaticGen is built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.
+RailsVault is cloned from StaticGen.
+A project built and maintained by [Netlify](https://www.netlify.com), a hosting and automation service for static websites and apps.

 ## License

-StaticGen is released under the [MIT License](LICENSE).
+RailsVault and StaticGen is released under the [MIT License](LICENSE).
 Please make sure you understand its [implications and guarantees](https://writing.kemitchell.com/2016/09/21/MIT-License-Line-by-Line.html).